·Agentic Arena

 A Global Policy Engine

 Set spending limits, session keys, or approval workflows once.
-They apply on every chain where the wallet exists.

 03